 - Project Risk Management

 - Project Quality Management

 You cannot get PMP® certification without considerable project management experience and experience teaches you lessons that cannot be found in books – not even the Guide to the Project Management Body of Knowledge (PMBOK® Guide).
 Gilb’s book is full of such lessons – lessons that will have anyone with PMP® certification nodding in agreement.
 Let us look at what he says about Project Scope Management:

-- The clear-the-fog-from-the-target principle: All critical attributes can be specified in measurable, testable terms and the worst acceptable level can be identified.
-This brings back your PMP® training – all requirements must be measureable and testable.
+The clear-the-fog-from-the-target principle: All critical attributes can be specified in measurable, testable terms and the worst acceptable level can be identified.
+This brings back your PMP® training – all requirements must be measurable and testable.

-- The third wave principle: You may forget some critical factors, but they won’t forget you.
-How many projects have got into trouble because some vital aspect was completely overlooked?
+The third wave principle: You may forget some critical factors, but they won’t forget you.
+How many projects have gotten into trouble because some vital aspect was completely overlooked?

 He has also some thoughts on planning and coming up with solutions that should be borne in mind:

 The learn-before-your-budget-is-used-up principle: Never attempt to deliver large and complex systems all at once; try to deliver them in many smaller increments, so that you can discover the problems and correct them early.
 Is anyone thinking about PPARs or Obamacare at this point?

 The keep-pinching-yourself-to-see-if-you-are-dreaming principle: Don’t believe blindly in any one method; use your methods and common sense to measure the reality against your needs.
 Just because a project management approach worked before does not mean it is appropriate for this new project.

 The fail-safe minimization principle: If you don’t know what you’re doing, don’t do it on a large scale.
 A wise project manager will commission a technical feasibility study if this is this case.